moodle/devdocs/general/development/process/testing/qa.md

 1. Click the `Fail` button at the top of the page.
 2. Add a comment to the QA test stating that there was a problem and that you will report it as a Moodle bug.
-3. Note the MDLQA number; it will be something like {tracker MDLQA-448}.
+3. Note the MDLQA number; it will be something like [MDLQA-448](https://tracker.moodle.org/browse/MDLQA-448).
 4. Try searching for whether the bug has been reported previously, and if not create a new issue for it (as described in [Tracker introduction](/general/development/tracker)).
 5. In the new Moodle (MDL) issue select 'Link' from the 'More actions' dropdown menu.
 Linking to the QA issue in the tracker